-This lab course will focus on the practice and validation of interviewing skills, physical exam, mental status exam, and assessment of clients, families, and communities with regard to their cultural, spiritual, and economic environments.
-Practice and validations will be done in the skills lab and a variety of clinical settings.
-Three lab hours per week.
+This laboratory course will focus on the practice and validation of interviewing skills, physical exam, mental status exam, and assessment of clients, families, and communities with regard to their cultural, spiritual, and economic environments.
+Practice and validations will be done in the skills laboratory and a variety of clinical settings.
+This course meets for three (3) hours of lab each week.
 Corequisite: NSG 315 Health Assessment.